OPQAM/LinuxCommons/BashStuff/readme.md

 I suspect that Bash isn't the best or easiest language to pull this stuff.
 Python would surely be better.

 --snip--

+Addendum:

+I want to finish my current Linux book + systemd video and little tidbits like that.
+TODO: more Linux CTFs, the SysAdmin book (hopefully Santa will play nice this year), then I also have to finish soon Linux Essential and the Linux Journey site.
+Near future: some Cert.

+--snip--